 A visit to Japan is not complete without stopping by Hiroshima to learn firsthand about the history of the country and what it went through during World War II.
-To understand the destruction that was done here and how the people of Japan have recovered from that time is quite extraordinary.
+To understand the destruction that was done there and how the people of Japan have recovered from that time is quite extraordinary.

-1. Introduction to Hiroshima
+1) Introduction to Hiroshima

 If you were not aware already, back in 1945, at the tail end of World War II, there were two atomic bombs dropped into Japan – one in Nagasaki and one in Hiroshima.
-It was a devastating time for those that lived there but sure enough, the city was rebuilt, and now you can see firsthand how far Hiroshima has come.
+It was a devastating time for those that lived there but sure enough, the city was rebuilt.
+Today you can see firsthand how far Hiroshima has come.

-2. Getting to Hiroshima
+2) Getting to Hiroshima

 A day in Hiroshima can be done in a few different ways depending on your itinerary: